 Just 45,000 Qantas Points is enough for a first class sojourn from Sydney or Melbourne to Dubai or Los Angeles from a flexible business class ticket, or either 50,750 or 56,500 Qantas Points from all other paid business class fares!

 On those slightly longer longer flights to Dallas/Fort Worth, first class sets you back an even 50,000 points from a flexible business fare or either 56,250 or 62,500 points from all others, and at the top end of the scale, a first class journey from Australia to London is just 60,000 points (67,500-75,000 points from non-flexible tickets) – a terrific deal given the 20+ hours you'll spend in the suite.

 Here’s what you need to know to turn those spare Qantas frequent flyer points into a first class seat on your next international flight.

 Requesting a Qantas first class upgrade

-From the cheapest sale prices through to the most expensive flexible fares, all business class tickets are eligible for an upgrade to first class on those routes where first class is available, and where the original ticket was bought with money rather than points.
+From the cheapest sale prices through to the most expensive flexible fares, all business class tickets are eligible for an upgrade to first class on those routes where first class is available: including flights which were initially booked using frequent flyer points.

-However, travellers in economy and premium economy can upgrade only to business class, not first.
+However, travellers in economy and premium economy can upgrade only to business class, not first class.

 Business-to-first upgrades are also limited to Qantas flights – upgrades are off the table if you’ve booked with Emirates or Oneworld partner airlines.